davetcoleman/ompl_visual_tools/README.md

 This repo currently requires ``OMPL 0.14.0`` or newer, which is not available in debian for ROS Hydro.
 To use on Hydro, please install OMPL from source.

-Additionally, to compile this you need the ``lightning_framework`` branch of davetcoleman/ompl's code.
-If you don't want to use that branch, just disable the demos from being build in CMakeLists.txt.
-This depedency is unfortuante.

 ## Usage

 Start Rviz using the included launch file: